AndreFMO/QuilOn/README.md

 ### Executando no **Emulador**

-Para rodar o aplicativo no emulador Android ou iOS, siga as instruções abaixo:
+Para rodar o aplicativo no emulador Android, siga as instruções abaixo:

 #### No **Android Emulator**: